Civil Engineering PhD

 Qualifying Courses

-To satisfy the qualifying requirements, students must earn a grade of B+ or better in the six or seven required "core" courses (depending on the program of study) taken at Drexel and must earn an overall GPA of 3.5 or better in these courses.
+To satisfy the qualifying requirements, students must earn a grade of B+ or better in the five required "core" courses (depending on the program of study) taken at Drexel and must earn an overall GPA of 3.5 or better in these courses.

 Undergraduate courses, independent studies, research credits, and courses from other departments cannot be counted toward the qualifying requirements.
 Students progress toward these requirements will be assessed by the PhD advisor following the student's first year in the PhD program.
 For more information, visit the Civil Engineering's PhD Program Requirements page.